cisagov/ScubaGear/baselines/defender.md

 The **License Requirements** sections of this document assume the organization is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) license level at a minimum.
 Therefore, only licenses not included in E3/G3 are listed.

 ## Key Terminology
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [Request For Comments 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 The following are key terms and descriptions used in this document.

-**Sensitive Accounts** – This term denotes a set of user accounts that have access to sensitive and high value information.
+**Sensitive Accounts** – This term denotes a set of user accounts that have access to sensitive and high-value information.
 As a result, these accounts may be at a higher risk of being targeted.

 # Baseline Policies

 ## 1. Preset Security Profiles

-Microsoft Defender defines two [preset security profiles](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/preset-security-policies?view=o365-worldwide): standard and strict.
-These preset policies are informed by observations Microsoft made, and are designed to strike the balance between usability and security.
+Microsoft Defender defines three [preset security profiles](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/preset-security-policies?view=o365-worldwide): built-in protection, standard, and strict.
+These preset policies are informed by Microsoft's observations, and are designed to strike the balance between usability and security.
 They allow administrators to enable the full feature set of Defender by simply adding users to the policies rather than manually configuring each setting.

-Within the preset policies, users can be enrolled in [Exchange Online Protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/eop-about?view=o365-worldwide) and [Defender for Office 365 protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/microsoft-defender-for-office-365-product-overview?view=o365-worldwide).
-Additionally, preset policies support configuration of [Impersonation Protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/anti-phishing-policies-about?view=o365-worldwide#impersonation-settings-in-anti-phishing-policies-in-microsoft-defender-for-office-365).
+Within the standard and strict preset policies, users can be enrolled in [Exchange Online Protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/eop-about?view=o365-worldwide) and [Defender for Office 365 protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/microsoft-defender-for-office-365-product-overview?view=o365-worldwide).
+Additionally, preset policies support configuration of [impersonation protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/anti-phishing-policies-about?view=o365-worldwide#impersonation-settings-in-anti-phishing-policies-in-microsoft-defender-for-office-365).

 ### Policies
 #### MS.DEFENDER.1.1v1